GenomicsStandardsConsortium/mixs/src/docs/policy.md

 ### Requesting a term deprecation

 ### Requesting a new Checklist or Extension

+Most new Checklists or Extensions are contributed to MIxS by external research communities.
+Often, the community has spent considerable time defining their contribution before approaching MIxS.

 - Add require a description to the suggested new thing to the requirements
 - New extensions or checklists should be tracked using GitHub Projects